Cei-Rigotti: History

-According to several publications, the prototype rifle was chambered for the 6.5×52mm Mannlicher–Carcano.
 The gun was supposedly presented by Cei-Rigotti to his superiors in a private demonstration in 1895.
 An Italian newspaper reported on this event in 1900.
 According to another source, a demonstration was actually held publicly in Rome on June 13, 1900, when 300 rounds were fired on full automatic before the gun got so hot it seized up.
-Yet another source mentions a demonstration in the same year at the Brescia Arsenal.
+Yet another source mentions a demonstration in the same year in Brescia, where the inventor fired 15 shots in one second.

 The British also ordered and tested the gun after this event, but they found it unsuitable.
+According to Johnston and Nelson, representants from Glisenti-Bettoni demonstrated the Cei-Rigotti at the Royal Small Arms Factory in March, 1901.
+British test reports noted that the rifle was nearly uncontrollable in full-automatic mode.
 The rifle found at the UK National Firearms Centre in Leeds is chambered in 7.65x53mm Mauser, as is another example found in a U.S. private collection.